cjdepaul/threejstesting/README.txt

 To change where the you are looking click and drag
 You can use the scrollwheel or the menu to change your speed Camera sensitivity is only in the menu
-This simulation is not perfectly accurate, but the main variables to change if you'd like to make it more accurate should be simple enough to find.
+Zoom in and out with z and x keys (reset fov to default by pressing r) This simulation is not perfectly accurate, but the main variables to change if you'd like to make it more accurate should be simple enough to find.